rocketbear27/octo-turbo/README.md

 5. Type **git add .**
 6. Then, Type **git commit -m "any message here"**
 7. Finally, Type **git push**
-8. You are done, go to a web browser and type _username_.github.io to see your results
+8. You are done, go to a web browser and type _username_.github.io to see your results after a minute or two.

 ---